 Interpreting a source requires you to demonstrate that you understand the overall message of a source.
 This requires you to think a bit more about what a source says or shows about a topic than is required for simple comprehension.
-However, it allows you to draw a more confident conclusion when you evaluate a source, particular in regards to its relevance to your topic.
+However, it allows you to draw a more confident conclusion when you evaluate a source, particularly in regards to its relevance to your topic.

 Interpretation is the ability to identify implicit (‘hidden’ or less obvious) meanings in historical sources.

 You will need to do this most often with visual sources that take time to interpret.
 However, some written sources will often not be explicit enough for you and they will require your interpretation of the information.

 To successfully interpret what a written source says, follow these steps:

 Identifying the message of a document shows that you understand the source, which means that you can use it as an indirect quote in your historical writing.

 Demonstrating the interpretation of a written source in your writing: